Uncertainty components in profile likelihood fits: Uncertainty decomposition from shifted observables

 While it is a common and relevant approximation, probability models are in general not based on Gaussian uncertainty distributions.
 Small samples are treated using the Poisson distribution, and the constraint terms associated to nuisance parameters can assume arbitrary forms.
 The best-fit values of the POI are however always functions of the measurements and the central values of the auxiliary measurements, i.e. $\hat\theta_p = \hat\theta_p(\vec{m},\vec{a})$.
 Assuming no correlations between these observables, the uncertainty in $\hat\theta_p$ then follows from linear error propagation:

-where the first sum reflects the fluctuations of the data, i.e. the statistical uncertainty (each term of the sum represents the contribution of a given $m_i$, measurement or bin), and the second sum collects the contributions of all systematic uncertainties.
+where $\sigma_i$ is the uncertainty in $m_i$, the uncertainty in $a_r$ is 1 by definition of $a_r$ and $\alpha_r$ (Section~\ref{sec:simpleExample}), and $\frac{\partial \hat\theta_p}{\partial m_i}$, $\frac{\partial \hat\theta_p}{\partial a_r}$ are the sensitivities of the fit result to these observables.
+The first sum in Eq.~(\ref{eq:thetaerrprop}) reflects the fluctuations of the measurements, i.e. the statistical uncertainty (each term of the sum represents the contribution of a given $m_i$, measurement or bin), and the second sum collects the contributions of the systematic uncertainties.

-This expression suggests to assess the contribution of a given source of uncertainty by varying the corresponding measurement or global observable by one standard deviation in the expression of the likelihood, and repeating the fit otherwise unchanged.
+The contribution of a given source of uncertainty can thus be assessed by varying the corresponding measurement or global observable by one standard deviation in the expression of the likelihood, and repeating the fit otherwise unchanged.
 The corresponding uncertainty is obtained from the difference between the values of $\hat\theta_p$ in the varied and nominal fits.

-This ansatz can be verified explicitly for the Gaussian, linear fits discussed in the previous section.
-The uncertainty in $m_k$, the measurement in bin $k$, can be propagated by minimizing
+This statement can be verified explicitly for the Gaussian, linear fits discussed in the previous section.
+Now allowing for correlations between the measurements, varying $m_k$ within its uncertainty yields the following likelihood:

 where $L$ results from the Cholesky decomposition $L^T L = V$, and represents the correlated effect on all measurements $m_i$ of varying $m_k$ within its uncertainty.
-In the case of uncorrelated measurements, $L_{ik} = \sigma_i \delta_{ik}$ and only $m_k$ is varied.
-The minimization yields
+In the case of uncorrelated measurements, $L_{ik} = \sigma_i \delta_{ik}$ and only $m_k$ is varied as in Eq.~(\ref{eq:thetaerrprop}).
+After minimization, the difference between the varied and nominal fit results is

-where $\hat\theta_{p}$ is the solution for the nominal measurement, Eq.~\ref{eq:thetafit}.
-Similarly, the uncertainty in $a_t$ is propagated by minimizing: